nrh3/windowing_example/README.md

 # Postgresql Windowing Example
-postgresql windowing example using lag()
+A postgresql windowing example using lag().

 This example is meant to show one of those situations where windowing functions -- in this case, one of the simplest -- is just what you need.
 I contrived the example, which is based on a real need, after watching Stephen Frost of Crunchydata give a talk about advanced SQL at a Postgresql Meetup.